cybercongress/go-cyber/docs/multisig_guide.md

-# 2 of 3 multisig account creation and sending transaction guide
+# A guide for 2 of 3 multisig account creation and for sending transactions
 `Cyberd` uses docker container technology for usability.
-If you don't use docker container and use `gaiacli` or you've installed `cyberd` from binaries this guide is useful for you too.
-Just skip some docker features, because this guide focused on docker users.
-Remind: this guide covers all types of transactions, not only send.
-Also, this guide actual for Cosmos Hub Gaiacli users excepted bandwidth in Cosmos we pay a fee with tokens.
+If you are not using a docker container, and are using a `gaiacli`, or you have installed `cyberd` from binaries, then this guide can be also useful for you.
+Just skip some of the docker features, because this guide is focused more on the docker users.
+A reminder: this guide covers all types of transactions, not only send transactions.
+This guide is also actual for Cosmos Hub Gaiacli users excepted bandwidth in Cosmos we pay a fee with tokens.

-Do not forget about `--chain-id` flag in `cyberd` and even `Cosmos Hub` networks.
-Current `<chain-id>` you can always get in master branch of product repo.
+Do not forget about the `--chain-id` flag in `cyberd`, and in the `Cosmos Hub` networks.
+You can always het the current `<chain-id>` in the master branch of the product repository.

-## Creating multisig
+## Creating a multisig

-Multisig account creating and sending transaction is simple and clear but a little bit long.
+Multisig account creation and sending transactions is simple and clear, but can be a little long.

-1. Go inside docker container:
+1. Go inside the docker container:
   1.1 Detect `<container_id>`
       ```bash
       docker ps